SiebeBaree/lastpass-encryption/README.md

 pnpm run start
 ```

+## Found a security issue?

+Please let me know by creating an issue or a pull request.
+I'm not a security expert but I'm always willing to learn.

 ## Why did I make this?

 I wanted to understand how Lastpass encrypts your data and how it's stored.
 I need the same level of security for a project I'm working on and I wanted to understand how it works.